 - A1.1 Did the Certified Company cooperate in providing a list and a copy of all judicial decisions and any local, state, and federal regulatory orders, directives, and decrees that were issued within the dates of the Audit Period? - A1.2 In the list of judicial decisions, regulatory orders, directives, and decrees that were issued within the dates of the Audit Period (see Question A1.1), was the Certified Company compliant with the enumerated requirements within the dates of the Audit Period? - A1.3 If there were final judicial decisions and/or regulatory orders, directives, and decrees, the Auditor shall test against the court and regulatory agency's findings for those dates within the Audit Period that occurred after each judicial decision and regulatory order, directive, and decree.
 Was the Certified Company subsequently compliant with the court or such regulatory agency's decision?
 The Auditor shall summarize their findings within the report. - (A2) Insurance Coverage.
-A Certified Company shall maintain the following levels of insurance coverage for the primary business activities of the Company in an amount of no less than: - (a) Cyber Policy Two million U.S. dollars (\$2,000,000) if the Certified Company has more than \$15 million in annual receipts resulting from debt collection and maintains Consumer Data on company computers or a company server.

-One million U.S. dollars (\$1,000,000) if the Certified Company has \$15 million or less in annual receipts resulting from debt collection and maintains Consumer Data on company computers or a company server.

-(b) Errors & Omissions (E&O) - Three million U.S. dollars (\$3,000,000) per event/occurrence if the Certified Company has more than \$15 million in annual receipts resulting from debt collection; or

-Two million U.S. dollars (\$2,000,000) per event/occurrence if the Certified Company has \$5 million to \$15 million in annual receipts resulting from debt collection; or
+A Certified Company shall maintain the following levels of insurance coverage in an amount of no less than: - (a) Cyber Policy One million U.S. dollars (\$1,000,000) if the Certified Company maintains Consumer Data on company computers or a company server. - (b) Errors & Omissions (E&O) Two million U.S. dollars (\$2,000,000) per event/occurrence if the Certified Company has more than \$10 million in annual receipts resulting from debt collection; or - One million U.S. dollars (\$1,000,000) per event/occurrence if the Certified Company has \$2 million to \$10 million in annual receipts resulting from debt collection; or

-One million U.S. dollars (\$1,000,000) per event/occurrence if the Certified Company has less than \$5 million in annual receipts resulting from debt collection.
+Five hundred thousand U.S. dollars (\$500,000) per event/occurrence if the Certified Company has less than \$2 million in annual receipts resulting from debt collection.